×

 #5: Don’t Spend Money Anywhere on the Restricted List

-A list of restricted hotels and other Cuban government businesses is was released November 9, 2017 and applies to anyone traveling to Cuba in any of the categories.
-It is maintained by the US State Department and lists organization with connections to the Cuban military.
+A list of restricted hotels and other Cuban government businesses was released on November 9, 2017, and applies to any American traveling to Cuba.
+It is maintained by the US State Department and lists organizations with connections to the Cuban military.
 Americans are not allowed to spend money at any business on this list.
 You cannot stay at any of these hotels, eat at any of these restaurants, or work with any of these travel companies.

 "How did I ever not travel like this?!
 Ana’s local insight & planning was a game changer.
 It’s like having a digital concierge, travel agent, and local fixer all rolled into one!"